 Do I have to pay entry fees to public places such as parks, zoos, and institutions etc if it reflects where I need to make work for the laboratory?

 To be clear, all associated costs outside of the attendance are strictly paid by the participant.
 If the artist leading the course wishes to take the group to a museum etc to show work, it will be on the cost of the participant to go there and we would sensibly ask the artist lead not to make it mandatory, etc.

 Will I have my work featured for sure on American Suburb X?

-No, ASX will be choosing works to view and to put into context for articles and interviews at the end of the laboratory.
+No, ASX, Vois and the artist will be choosing work to view and to put into context for articles and/or interviews at the end of the laboratory.
 ASX will ask permission for its editorial content chosen from the work made during the proceedings.
 The procedure is completely editorial and in so, rests with the managing editor.